This Example will show you how to make a REST API using Express.js and MySQL.

 The database of the example contains two tables: book and user.
 The user-table will be used to authorize the REST API users.
 So, in the exercise you will build a login system, so that the credentials will be checked based on the user.

-controllers/ → contains the actual logic that runs when a route is accessed
+controllers/ → contains the business logic that runs when a route is accessed

 To see how the book controller example would look when separated into routes and controllers folders, click the button below: